 A Place for a Hammock

-The last time I was in a hammock, the rope that attached it to a tree broke while I was sleeping.
-Talk about a rude awakening.
 A free-standing hammock can be a great piece of small space furniture that won't fall.
 You can also take it apart for and store when summer is over.
 But not as quickly as this cool chair.Continue to 6 of 6 below.

 06 of 06

-How Much Does A Shipping Container Cost?
+How Much a Shipping Container Costs

-While I've heard, you can buy them cheaper, on average a used shipping container costs between $3,500 — $7,000.
+You can buy them cheaper, on average a used shipping container costs between $3,500 — $7,000.
 When it comes to elbowroom, a 40-foot container will give you about 320 square feet of floor space.